 - Third Wednesday of each month, unless otherwise noted

 In accordance with the Open Public Meetings Act, N.J.S.A.
-10:4-6 et seq., and in consideration of Executive Order No. 103, issued by Governor Murphy on March 9, 2020, declaring a State of Emergency and a Public Health Emergency in the State of New Jersey, the Town of Newton does hereby notify the public that to protect the health, safety and welfare of our citizens while ensuring the continued functioning of government, the meeting of the Newton Planning Board scheduled for Wednesday, January , 2020 at 7:00 pm at 39 Trinity Street, Newton, New Jersey will be held electronically only.
+10:4-6 et seq., and in consideration of Executive Order No. 103, issued by Governor Murphy on March 9, 2020, declaring a State of Emergency and a Public Health Emergency in the State of New Jersey, the Town of Newton does hereby notify the public that to protect the health, safety and welfare of our citizens while ensuring the continued functioning of government, the Newton Planning Board meetings will be held electronically only until further notice.
 Members of the public who wish to participate in the meeting may do so via the ZOOM virtual meeting service.